mauricioarmani/seam-retrieval/README.md

-# Fast Self-attentive Multimodal Retrieval
+# Multimodal Retrieval Using a GAN Text Encoder

-**Note**: The original code for our paper "Fast Self-attentive Multimodal Retrieval" is protected.
-For providing a public version, we forked this code from: https://github.com/fartashf/vsepp/ and adapted it by adding the self-attentive mechanism along with the main proposed methods.

 ## Dependencies
 We recommended to use Anaconda for the following packages.